 "Excessive alcohol inhibits normal production of digestive enzymes, which means they can't break down what you eat, and food is left to sit undigested in your belly.
 This not only damages the stomach lining, but it also produces unwanted gases, bloating, and indigestion—not fun!" says Trout.

-You may calm your joint and skin flare-ups.
+You may calm your joint and skin flare-ups

 Side effects of inflammation, like skin issues and joint pain, may melt away over the course of the month when you ditch booze.

-For example, one study of over 3,000 women found that participants who had more than 8 alcoholic drinks a week had significantly increased upper facial lines, under-eye puffiness, midface volume loss, and blood vessels than those who drank less or not at all.
+For example, one study of over 3,000 women found that participants who had more than eight alcoholic drinks a week had significantly increased upper facial lines, under-eye puffiness, mid-face volume loss, and blood vessels than those who drank less or not at all.
 While you may not experience a complete anti-aging reversal after a month, taking this month off may encourage you to keep alcohol intake to a minimum to support healthy aging.

-You'll strengthen your ability to fight infection.
+You'll strengthen your ability to fight infection